qouteall/qouteall-blog/blog/2025/About circular reference.md

 - **Cycle is a global property**.
 If the cycle can be arbitrarily large, no local-only mechanism can detect a cycle.
 However if you limit the cycle size (e.g. at most 3-node cycle) then it's a local property and can be detected by local mechanisms.

 The common solution is to use weak reference counting to cut cycle, as developers know the reference structure and know where cycles can form.

+### Memory leak even when using GC

+Tracing GC can handle the unreachable cycle.
+However it's still possible to leak memory in GC, by keeping the unused data reachable from GC roots.
+Examples:

+- Keep adding things into a container and never remove.
+- Registers a global callback.
+Forget to unregister callback when it's no longer useful.
+All data captured by callback will not be collected.
+- There is a large tree structure.
+Every child in tree references parent (circular reference).
+When you only need one node of tree, the whole tree is kept reachable.

+These memory leaks are often related to containers and non-obvious references.
+Some memory leaks are related to lambda capture, as it creates non-obvious reference.

+With GC it's still possible to leak non-heap resources, like file handles, TCP connections, memory manged by native code, threads/goroutines, etc.

+Rice's theorem tells that it's impossible to reliably tell whether program will use a piece of data (unless in trivial case).
+If an object is unreachable from GC roots, then it obviously won't be used.
+But if some data won't be used, it may be still referenced.
+This is the case that tracing GC cannot handle.

 ## Observer circular dependency